EI2030/Low-power-E-Paper-OS/README.md

 --
 Yes, but mainly as an unsuccessful [product](https://solarmuseum.org/cells/samsung-nc215s/) or concept.

+Reason 4

+https://arstechnica.com/gadgets/2025/02/truly-a-middle-finger-humane-bricking-700-ai-pins-with-limited-refunds/ "AI Pins “will no longer function as a cellular device or connect to Humane’s servers.
+This means no calls, texts, or data usage will be possible,” according to the startup, which noted that users can’t port their phone number to another device or wireless carrier.
+Some offline features “like battery level” will still work, Humane said, but overall, the product will become $700 e-waste for most owners in nine days."

+This could happen to any AI device, including the Rabbit: https://www.theverge.com/2024/1/18/24042688/rabbit-r1-ai-gadget-handheld-news-updates-storystream Au contraire, a general purpose processor, such as a 286, still has a use after all those years.

 _Why did this project begin?_
 --
 It's partly inspired by the [Apollo program](https://en.wikipedia.org/wiki/George_Mueller_(engineer)#%22Father_of_the_Space_Shuttle%22) to place someone one the moon by 1970.
 Also, Steve Jobs designed the 1984 Macintosh as a "computer for the rest of us," according to a [1990 Interview](https://www.youtube.com/watch?v=oNC8LEj5X4U) with [WGBH Boston](https://www.theatlantic.com/technology/archive/2011/10/time-capsule-an-hour-with-steve-jobs-in-1990/246388/).
 He integrated various technology components that previously only were used in technical laboratories.
 Tim-Berner's Lee, in 1989, integrated many of the internet protocols that already existed- hypertext - with HTTP: